weirongw23/quick-access/README.md

 Quick access links for all things developer workflow-related.

 #### WHO AM I
 Hi, I'm Peter.
 I'm an always-growing student, coder, designer, and content creator.
+Currently, I'm a third-year EECS Student at the University of Michigan - College of Engineering studying Computer Science and Data Science, and pursuing a minor in Business through the Ross School of Business.

 ## Links